-- any treatment performed principally for cosmetic reasons including, but not limited to, laminate, veneers and tooth bleaching - special techniques, including precision dentures, overdenture, characterization or personalization of crowns, dentures, fillings or any other service.
-This includes, but is not limited to, precision attachments and stress-breakers.
-Full or partial dentures that require special techniques and time due to special problems, such as loss of supporting bone structure, are also excluded - any procedures, appliances or restorations that alter the "bite", or the way the teeth meet (also referred to as occlusion and vertical dimension), and/or restore or maintain the bite, except as provided under orthodontic benefits.
-Such procedures include, but are not limited to, equilibration, periodontal splinting, full-mouth rehabilitation, restoration of tooth structure lost from attrition and restoration for misalignment of teeth - orthodontics - any procedures involving full-mouth reconstruction, or any services related to dental implants, including any surgical implant with a prosthetic device attached to it - diagnosis and/or treatment of jaw joint problems, including temporomandibular joint disorder ("TMJ") syndrome, craniomandibular disorders or other conditions of the joint linking the jaw bone and skull or the complex of muscles, nerves and other tissue related to that joint - double or multiple abutments - treatment to correct harmful habits including, but not limited to, smoking and myofunctional therapy - habit-breaking appliances, except under the orthodontics benefit - services for plaque-control programs, oral hygiene instruction and dietary counseling - services related to the replacement or repair of appliances or devices, including: - duplicate dentures, appliances or devices - the replacement of lost, missing or stolen dentures and appliances less than five years from the date of insertion or the payment date - replacement of existing dentures, bridges or appliances that can be made useable according to dental standards
+- dimension) and/or restore or maintain the bite, except as provided under orthodontic benefits.
+Such procedures include, but are not limited to, equilibration, periodontal splinting, full-mouth rehabilitation, restoration of tooth structure lost from attrition and restoration for misalignment of teeth - any procedures involving full-mouth reconstruction, or any services related to dental implants, including any surgical implant with a prosthetic device attached to it - diagnosis and/or treatment of jaw joint problems, including temporomandibular joint disorder ("TMJ") syndrome, craniomandibular disorders or other conditions of the joint linking the jaw bone and skull or the complex of muscles, nerves and other tissue related to that joint - double or multiple abutments - treatment for self-inflicted injury or illness - treatment to correct harmful habits including, but not limited to, smoking and myofunctional therapy - habit-breaking appliances, except under the orthodontics benefit - services for plaque-control programs, oral hygiene instruction and dietary counseling - services related to the replacement or repair of appliances or devices, including: - duplicate dentures, appliances or devices - the replacement of lost, missing or stolen dentures and appliances less than five years from the date of insertion or the payment date - replacement of existing dentures, bridges or appliances that can be made useable according to dental standards - adjustments to a prosthetic device within the first six months of its placement that were not included in the device's original price - replacement or repair of orthodontic appliances

-- adjustments to a prosthetic device within the first six months of its placement that were not included in the device's original price - replacement or repair of orthodontic appliances - drugs or medications used or dispensed in the dentist's office (any prescriptions that are required may be covered by the Plan's prescription drug benefits.
-See pages 57-61.) - charges for novocaine, xylocaine, or any similar local anesthetic when the charge is made separately from a covered dental expense - additional fees charged by a dentist for hospital treatment - services for which a participant has contractual rights to recover cost, whether a claim is asserted or not, under Workers' Compensation, or automobile, medical, personal injury protection, homeowners or other no-fault insurance - treatment of conditions caused by war or any act of war, whether declared or undeclared, or a condition contracted or an accident occurring while on full-time active duty in the armed forces of any country or combination of countries - any portion of the charges for which benefits are payable under any other part of the Plan - if a participant transfers from the care of one dentist to another dentist during the course of treatment, or if more than one dentist renders services for the same procedure, the Plan will not pay benefits greater than what it would have paid if the service had been rendered by one dentist - transportation to or from treatment - expenses incurred for broken appointments - fees for completing reports or for providing records - any procedures not listed under the Schedule of Covered Dental Services
+- drugs or medications used or dispensed in the dentist's office (any prescriptions that are required may be covered by the Plan's prescription drug benefits.
+See pages 52-57.) - charges for novocaine, xylocaine or any similar local anesthetic when the charge is made separately from a covered dental expense - additional fees charged by a dentist for hospital treatment - services for which a participant has contractual rights to recover cost, whether a claim is asserted or not, under Workers' Compensation, or automobile, medical, personal injury protection, homeowners or other no-fault insurance - treatment of conditions caused by war or any act of war, whether declared or undeclared, or a condition contracted or accident occurring while on full-time active duty in the armed forces of any country or combination of countries - any portion of the charges for which benefits are payable under any other part of the Plan - if a participant transfers from the care of one dentist to another dentist during the course of treatment, or if more than one dentist renders services for the same procedure, the Plan will not pay benefits greater than what it would have paid if the service had been rendered by one dentist - transportation to or from treatment - expenses incurred for broken appointments - fees for completing reports or for providing records - any procedures not listed under the Schedule of Covered Dental Services